So, things have changed

 Layer 1: Respect

 Interestingly, our data and interviews suggest that good old-fashioned respect is the foundation for all organization responsiveness.
-While this shouldn’t be surprising, it is a bit surprising how often respect is sidelined, particularly during times of crises.
+While this shouldn’t be surprising, it's a bit surprising how often respect is sidelined, particularly during times of crises.
 We are seeing this real-time with COVID-19.
 As organizations pivot in-office work arrangements to work-at-home arrangements, we’ve heard horror stories about organizations (and managers) who insist on detailed schedules and task lists at the start of each day, theoretically to ensure that employees are “on task” and not wasting company time.

 This is not a new problem.
 In a Georgetown University survey of nearly 20,000 employees worldwide, respect was rated the most important leadership behavior.
 At the same time, though, employees report more disrespectful and uncivil behavior each year.13